CalMWolfs/IsLazziFarming/README.md

 [![Downloads](https://img.shields.io/github/downloads/CalMWolfs/IsLazziFarming/total?label=downloads&color=informational&logo=GitHub)](https://github.com/CalMWolfs/IsLazziFarming/releases/latest)
 [![Lines](https://tokei.rs/b1/github/CalMWolfs/IsLazziFarming)](https://github.com/CalMWolfs/IsLazziFarming/graphs/code-frequency)

-A mod that notifies you if lazzi is farming
-Currently needs your own Hypixel Api key, input at your own risk

 Commands to open config:`/lz`, `/lazzi`, `islazzifarming`

 You can use `/lzrefresh` to refresh data, but it refreshes every 5 mins by default